 Return figures are calculated on a bid price to bid price basis (mid to mid for open-ended investment companies (OEICs)) with net income reinvested.
 Source: Trustnet.com.
+4 January 2023.
 Past performance is not a guide to the amount you will receive in the future.

-An example of the differing fortunes of two main UK asset classes - equities and government bonds (gilts) - is shown in the graph below.
+An example of the differing fortunes of two main UK asset classes - equities and long-dated government bonds (gilts) - is shown in the graph below.
 In most years, both asset classes have moved in much the same direction, if not to the same degree, but there have been notable exceptions.
-This was particularly the case during the financial crisis of 2008 to 2009 when first gilts outperformed strongly and then, in the following year, equities did so.
-In the first quarter of 2020, the Covid-19 pandemic had a similar initial effect globally, with government bonds around the world rising in value while equity values fell sharply.
-However, since those dark days global equity markets have recovered significantly, with some reaching new highs.
+This was particularly the case in 2020, when the Covid-19 pandemic prompted a rise in government bond values while shares fell sharply.
+However, in 2021 the picture was reversed, with equities showing strong performance and gilts, hit by rising inflation, producing a loss over the year.
+In 2022 bonds again suffered in the wake of inflation, while UK share values were just about flat over the year.

 The process of matching asset allocation to your risk profile and investment goals is now one that can rely on computing power.
-This allows a portfolio to be constructed that takes account of the historic performance relationships or correlations between asset classes.
+This allows a portfolio to be constructed that takes account of historic performance relationships or correlations between asset classes.
 As the graph above shows, gilts and equities often move in the opposite direction - a negative correlation.
 Therefore, a 50/50 combination of equities and gilts frequently produces more stable returns than either class alone.
-In the five years to the end of 2020, the 50/50 mix provided a return above the mid-point of the two classes with lower volatility than the mid-point of the two classes.
+In the five years to the end of 2022, the 50/50 mix provided a return closer to that of equities than long-dated gilts with lower volatility than either of the two classes.